seleniumbase/SeleniumBase/README.md

 ## **Web Automation For Everything**

 #### Features include:
-* ALL the power of Python, WebDriver, and Nosetests
+* ALL the power of Python, WebDriver, and Nosetests (pytest also supported)
 * Easy integration with [Jenkins](http://jenkins-ci.org/), [Selenium Grid](http://docs.seleniumhq.org/projects/grid/), [Docker](https://www.docker.com/), and [AWS](http://aws.amazon.com/)
 * A flexible logging system for storing test data, results, and screenshots
 * Libraries for code-simplification, time-saving, and reusability